jacebenson/jace.pro/content/post/2018-08-14-avoid-these-things/index.md

 ## Storing credientials in code

-Always store these in system properties as passwords or as credintial records.
-If you store them in code the are in cleartext and that's never a good idea.
-At least if you put them in a crediential record or a system property additional steps have to occur to decrypt the value.
+Always store these in system properties as passwords or as credential records.
+If you store them in code the are in clear text and that's never a good idea.
+At least if you put them in a credential record or a system property additional steps have to occur to decrypt the value.

-## Outbound Rest Records (go recordless)
+## Outbound Rest Records (go record-less)

 This is just extra stuff to configure in my opinion.
 More places to check for errors.